cdl-geneseo/geneseo-dictionary/S/Speechie.md

 # Speechie

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Speechie

 Created by  Unknown User (lav4), last modified by  Unknown User (met10) on Apr 28, 2015

 noun: Speech pathology majorObsolete as of 2015.
 Probably due to the fact that Speech Pathology is no longer offered at the school.
 M.Turner S-Z 2015